niqodea/breadcrumbs/README.md

 # Breadcrumbs
 <img align="right" src="assets/logo.svg" width="200" align="right" alt="Breadcrumbs Logo">

-> *Making symlinks intuitive and maintainable.*
+> *Making upward navigation in symlinks intuitive and maintainable.*

-Breadcrumbs offers a simpler way to move up in directory hierarchies by using symbolic links with easy-to-understand "breadcrumbs" markers.
+Breadcrumbs offer a simpler way to move up in directory hierarchies by using symbolic links with easy-to-understand "breadcrumbs" markers.
 This replaces the confusing `../` sequences, making it easier to track and manage paths.

-The repository also includes a ready-to-use script that showcases how this method works in practice.

 ## Concept